-The power of eicosapentaenoic acid (EPA)
+The Power of Eicosapentaenoic Acid (EPA)

 Where can I find eicosapentaenoic acid?

-EPA vs. DHA: What's the difference?
+EPA vs. DHA: What's the Difference?

-EPA and ALA: What's the difference?
+EPA and ALA: What is the difference?

-Alpha-linolenic acid (ALA) is also an omega-3 fatty acid, but here too we find some differences from eicosapentaenoic acid.
-EPA, as previously mentioned, is found primarily in fatty fish such as salmon, mackerel and sardines, while ALA is found in plant foods such as flaxseeds, walnuts and chia seeds.
-The body can use eicosapentaenoic acid directly, while ALA must first be converted to EPA and then docosahexaenoic acid (DHA) to achieve its full health benefits.
+The alpha-linolenic acid (ALA) is an omega-3 fatty acid, but here too we find some differences from eicosapentaenoic acid.
+EPA, as already mentioned, is mainly found in fatty fish such as salmon, mackerel and sardines, while ALA is found in plant foods such as flax seeds, walnuts and chia seeds.The body can use eicosapentaenoic acid directly, while ALA must first be converted into EPA and then into docosahexaenoic acid (DHA), to achieve its full health benefits.

 The consequences of an EPA deficiency